 Nick sees this play out on almost every charter.

-“The older generations love watching the younger ones play and use the water toys,” he says.
+“The older guests love watching the younger ones play and use the water toys,” he says.
 “But equally, everyone wants different things.
 A snorkel in a quiet bay, a shopping trip ashore, diving, waterskiing.
 On a yacht, all of that is possible.”

 endless opportunities